Federal Building & U.S. Courthouse, Eau Claire

-Located in the central business district of Eau Claire, the Federal Building and U.S. Courthouse stands three stories tall.
-It was built in 1909 in the Neo-Classical style of architecture and is listed on the National Register of Historic Places.
-In the 2012 GSA Tenant Satisfaction Survey, 87% of respondents gave a more than satisfied rating (four or five on a five-point scale) with the facility and GSA services.
+Located in the central business district of Eau Claire, the three story Federal Building and U.S. Courthouse was built in 1909 in the Neo-Classical style of architecture and is listed on the National Register of Historic Places.

 Public Hours: 8 a.m.- 4:30 p.m.
 Monday through Friday (except federal holidays)

-For more building information or service calls, use the contact information in the top right box of this page.
-For other federal government information, contact 1-800-FED-INFO.
+For more building information or service calls, use contact information at top right.
+For other federal government information, call 1-800-FED-INFO.

-Parking and Public Transportation On-site parking is available, and public transportation is available via Eau Claire Transit.
+Parking is available onsite, while public transportation is available via Eau Claire Transit.

-Building Projects Recent projects included the installation of a sprinkler system, renovation of the accessibility ramp, and replacement of the chiller for the building's heating, ventilation, and air conditioning system.
+Recent projects have included the installation of a sprinkler system, renovation of the accessibility ramp, and replacement of the chiller for the building's heating, ventilation, and air conditioning system.

-Architectural Features The exterior of the courthouse is constructed of masonry, stone, concrete panels, and a slate roof.
-The building is framed by steel columns supported by exterior masonry walls.
+The exterior of the courthouse is constructed of masonry, stone, concrete panels, and a slate roof.
+The building is framed by steel columns, supported by exterior masonry walls.